sbslee/pypgx/README.rst

 Installation
 ============

 You can easily install pypgx and all of its dependencies with the Anaconda distribution.
+It is strongly recommended to create a new environment specifically for pypgx, as there are many required dependencies that you may not want added to an existing environment.

 .. code-block:: console

-   $ conda create -n pypgx -c sbslee pypgx
+   $ conda create -n pypgx -c conda-forge -c bioconda -c defaults -c sbslee pypgx

 Before using pypgx, make sure to activate the conda environment where pypgx is installed.